go-aah/docs/app-config.md

 ---

 ## Section: format { ... }
-Application date and time format values.
-This is applicable to HTTP request param parsing and DB store/retrieve operation `(upcoming)`.
+Date and time format values.
+This is used by framework while parsing HTTP request parameters and DB store/retrieve operation `(upcoming)`.

 ### date
 Default value is `2006-01-02`.